 Understanding Adverse Possession in Florida

 A squatter can claim the rights to a property after they live there for a certain amount of time.
 In Florida, it takes at least 7 years of continuous occupation for a squatter to make an adverse possession claim (Fla.
 Stat.
 Ann. § 95.19).
-By law, they also must either have color of title (which we will discuss later) or be paying property taxes to file a valid adverse possession claim.
+By law, they also must either have color of title pay property taxes to file a valid adverse possession claim.

 When a squatter claims adverse possession, they have the opportunity to gain legal ownership for the property.
 At this point, the squatter isn’t a criminal trespasser any long and has legal permission to remain on the property.

 In the US, there are five distinct legal requirements that a squatter must meet before an adverse possession claim can be made.
-In Florida, there is an additional requirement.
 The occupation must be:

-If these six elements are not met by the squatter, then they will not have grounds for adverse possession.
-Let’s take a look at what each of these means.
+If these elements are not met by the squatter, then they will not have grounds for adverse possession.
+Let’s take a look at what each of these terms means.

 In the legal sense used here, ‘hostile’ does not mean violent or dangerous, or that the squatter broke into your home or property with violent intentions.
 Instead, this relies on three different definitions:

 - Simple Occupation.
-Most states go by this rule.
-Here, ‘hostile’ is defined as the mere occupation fo the land.
+Most states follow this rule.
+Here, ‘hostile’ is defined as the mere occupation for the land.
 The trespasser doesn’t have to know that the land belongs to someone else.

 - Awareness of Trespassing.
 This alternate rule requires that the trespasser be aware that their use of the land or building amounts to trespassing.
 They must know that they have no legal right to be on the property.

 - Good Faith Mistake.
-This special rule is only active in some states.
-It’s a provision put in place in case the trespasser has made an honest mistake in occupying the property in the first place.
+This special rule only applies to some states.
+It’s a provision put in place in case the squatter has made an honest mistake in occupying the property in the first place.
 They may be relying on an invalid or incorrect deed, or have other reasons to believe that the land is theirs to occupy.
 This means that they are using the property ‘in good faith’ and are unaware of the property’s legal status.

-Actual possession requires that the trespasser actually possess the property.
-They must be physically present and treat the land as if they were an owner.
+The squatter must be physically present and treat the land as if they were an owner.
 This can be established by documenting the trespasser’s efforts to maintain and make improvements to the property.
-In Florida, cultivation and/or improvements are required in order to make a valid adverse possession claim, so this is even more important in this state.
+In Florida, cultivation and/or improvements are required to make a valid adverse possession claim.

 Open & Notorious Possession

-“Open & Notorious” means that it has to be obvious to anyone – even an observant property owner – that someone is squatting on the property.
-The squatter must not be trying to hide the fact that they live there.
+“Open & Notorious” means that the squatter’s presence on the property must be obvious to anyone.
+The squatter must not hide the fact that they live there.

-The trespasser must be the only one possessing or occupying the land.
+The squatter must be the only one possessing or occupying the land.
 This means that they cannot share the land with strangers, the owners, or other tenants.